vigliensoni/vigliensoni.com/content/portfolio/43-trasnmediale23.md

 years = ['2023']
 +++

-Sound design for Holy Waters
+Soundscape design for Holy Waters

 <!--more-->

-Artist Antonia Hernández commissioned me the design of the soundscape for her site-specific installation _Hydrofiction 01: Holy Waters_.
+Artist Antonia Hernández commissioned me to design the soundscape for her site-specific installation _Hydrofiction 01: Holy Waters_.

-Her hydrofiction attempts to counteract the commodification of water by means of a poetic performative gesture.
-She travelled to Chicago and took water from the University of Chicago School of Economics—where Chilean economists were indoctrinated on neoliberal doctrines fifty years ago.
-She then brought the water to Petorca—One of Chile’s driest valley due an extended drought and avocado farming depleting the scarce water resources.
+Hernandez' hydrofiction aims to spotlight and counteract the commodification of water through a poetic performative gesture.
+She traveled to Chicago and collected water from the University of Chicago School of Economics, where Chilean economists learned neoliberal doctrines fifty years ago.
+She then transported the water to Petorca — one of Chile’s driest valleys due to extended drought and avocado farming that deplete the scarce water resources.

-The artist asked me to create a site-specific soundscape to be rendered at a long corridor at the Akademie der Künste in Berlin.
-The space is a 22-meter long corridor intervened with vinyl print cutouts with poems, a 2-channel video projection, and sound.
+Antonia requested a site-specific soundscape for a long corridor at the Akademie der Künste in Berlin.
+The space is a 22-meter long space that she intervened with vinyl print cutouts with poems, a 2-channel video projection, and sound.

 {{<figure src="/img/others/transmediale-akademie-corridor-800.jpg" alt="Corridor at the Akademie der Künste where the installation happened.">}}
 <div class="text-caption">External view of the 22-meter long corridor at the Akademie der Künste where the installation happened. </div>

-The premise for the sound design was _to create a soundscape reminiscent of a river or stream, that has a soothing effect, but if you pay attention, it is made out of sounds related to money_.
+The premise for the sound design was _to create a soundscape reminiscent of a river or stream that is soothing, but if you pay attention, it is made out of sounds related to money_.

-We discussed the sonic materials and came up with ideas about stream and river torrents, the sound of a dry river, raindrops, bubbles, subsonic drops, spinning coins, bill counting, gaming sounds, and financial markets.
-These elements can be seen in a draft of the graphical score for the soundscape in the following image.
-Left to right is time, and height is spatial position in the space.
+We brainstormed sonic materials and ideas and came up with stream and river torrents, the sound of a dry river, raindrops, bubbles, subsonic drops, spinning coins, bill counting, gaming sounds, and financial markets.
+These elements can be seen in a draft graphical score for the soundscape below.
+Horizontal axis represents time while vertical axis represents spatial position.

 {{<figure src="/img/others/transmediale-score-800.jpg" alt="Draft graphical score for the soundscape.">}}
 <div class="text-caption">Graphical score draft for the soundscape.
 Horizontal axis is time, vertical axis is spatial position.</div>

-The audience would walk along the long corridor, and so, upon walking into it there would be no feeling of left and right, but front and back.
-This characteristic gave me the idea of trying to immerse the audience into a stream of sounds, where all the elements would travel from back to front.
-As if they were pulled by the the flow of water towards the end of the corridor where the two-channel video projection was happening.
+The audience would walk along the corridor; thus, there would be no sense of left or right but rather front and back.
+This characteristic inspired me to immerse the audience into a stream of sounds where all  elements travel from back to front as if guided or pulled by water flow towards the end of the corridor housing two-channel video projection.

-Speakers were arranged for this setup as shown in the next figure.
-Full-range speakers (FR sp) are blue, subwoofers (sub) are pink, and directional speaker and acoustic mirrors are located close to the screens.
+Speakers were arranged accordingly (as shown below).
+Full-range speakers (FR sp) are blue while subwoofers (sub) are pink; a directional speaker and acoustic mirror are located near the screens.

 {{<figure src="/img/others/adk-corridor-no-alpha-800.jpg" alt="Corridor at the AdK for the installation.">}}
 <div class="text-caption">Corridor at the AdK for the installation.
 Different types of speakers are marked in blue and pink.</div>

-The speaker in close to the screens is a high-directional speaker facing an acoustic mirror that hangs freely from the ceiling.
-Changes in air flow due to audience movement in the space make the mirror turn, reflecting the sound beam across the full corridor.
+The speaker near screens is highly-directional and face an acoustic mirror hanging freely from the ceiling.
+Changes in air flow due to audience movement inside the corridor make the mirror turn reflecting and directing the sound beam across the full corridor.

+You can view videos showing how installation appeared during daytime and one moment during exhibition at night below:

-### Installation (Daytime)
+##### Installation (Daytime)

-This video shows the full corridor with the installation before the opening.

 {{<youtube id="KOiprWpzKVI">}}
 <br>

-### Installation (nighttime)
+##### Installation (nighttime)
-This corresponds to one moment of the exhibition.

 {{<youtube id="KXJ2DcrQlsw">}}
 <br>

 ### _Holy Waters_ site